Sending emails with Reach

 This authority allows email clients to clearly see who is sending emails, even if the email address is spoofed.

-In order to use an email address that resides within your domain (whether it is a REAL account or not) you will need to update your DNS SPF records to allow us to send on behalf of your domain, otherwise, email sent from Reach will automatically be filed in JUNK/SPAM on your destination client's end.
+In order to use an email address that resides within your domain (whether it is a REAL account or not) you will need to reach out to

 What is SPF?